-After all, a slow loading website is not only an SEO issue, but would also result in lost visitors.
-Research shows that the longer your website takes to load, the more the visitors who decide to leave your website even before it loads.
+After all, a slow-loading website is not only an SEO issue but would also result in lost visitors.
+Research shows that the longer your website takes to load, the more visitors who decide to leave your website even before it loads.

 You must take the following steps to ensure a faster loading WordPress website.

 Caching is basically making static pages out of your WordPress website’s posts and pages.
 Whenever users visit your website, they are served this static version of your posts and pages, instead of fetching them from the server.

 How does this help?
 Whenever a user makes a query, your WordPress website fetches the requested data from your server and then serves it to the user.

 Imagine this happening every time a user visits your WordPress website.
 It puts a lot of load on your server and causes a slow loading time as fetching the requested data takes time, especially when there are many users making requests at the same time.

 However, when you have a static version of your posts, the user is instantly served the page without making any requests to your server.
 This makes the content-serving process a lot faster, which paves the way for an overall much better loading time for your WordPress website.